-- 5. Upon request of the committee, the committee may appoint additional advisory members as relevant, for example, where specific disciplinary or pedagogical expertise is needed. - B. Advisory and shared governance roles - 1.
-The CCAC assists and is advisory to the Provost by taking on actions delegated by the Provost and making recommendations to the Provost.
-The Provost has the discretion to reject or adopt CCAC recommendations in whole or in part. - CCAC recommendations must comply with Regent Law and Policy and System policy regarding shared governance and the curriculum, including but not limited to Regent Law Article 5.A.1, "Principle of Shared Governance"; Regent Policy 4A, "Administration and Governance of Academic Units"; and Regent Policy 5.A.1, "Principle of Shared Governance." - C. Responsibilities: curricular duplication - 1.
+- f.
+The co-chairs of the CCAC will designate a Common Curriculum subcommittee of at least five voting members. - g.
+The co-chairs of the CCAC may also designate non-voting advisory members, as defined above, to serve on the Common Curriculum subcommittee. - h.
+The Senior Vice Provost for Academic Planning and Assessment or designee chairs the Common Curriculum subcommittee ex officio but is not a voting member of the subcommittee. - 3.
+The co-chairs of the committee may organize other ad hoc subcommittees as deemed necessary by the committee or as requested by the Provost or by the BFA in consultation with the Provost.3 - 4.
+Upon request of the committee, the co-chairs of the committee may appoint additional non-voting advisory members to serve in a temporary capacity as relevant, for example, where specific disciplinary or pedagogical expertise is needed. - B. Advisory and faculty governance roles - The CCAC assists and is advisory to the Provost by taking on actions delegated by the Provost and making recommendations to the Provost.
+The Provost has the discretion to reject or adopt CCAC recommendations in whole or in part.4 - CCAC recommendations must comply with Regent Law and Policy and System policy regarding curricular governance, including but not limited to Regent Law Article 5.A.1, "Principle of Shared Governance"; Regent Policy 4.A, "Administration and Governance of Academic Units"; and Regent Policy 5.A.1, "Principle of Shared Governance." - C. Responsibilities: curricular duplication - 1.
 A concern about curricular duplication may be raised by a faculty member, an academic unit head, a dean, or the University Registrar. - 2.
-Where a school/college is currently teaching, or proposes to teach, a course in a discipline that might seem more properly taught by another unit (disciplinary home), conversations should occur between both entities to determine: - a. if the school/college is in fact encroaching on the disciplinary home; and - b. if there is in fact curricular duplication, how the curricular needs of the school/college can be addressed by the disciplinary home.
-This gives the disciplinary home the opportunity to explain best practices within the discipline - 3.
+Where an academic unit (the "academic unit in question") is currently teaching, or proposes to teach, a course in a discipline that, in the view of the person raising the concern, might seem more properly taught by another academic unit (the "disciplinary home"), conversations should occur between both academic units to determine: - a. if the academic unit in question is in fact encroaching on the disciplinary home; and - b. if there is in fact curricular duplication, what are the best practices for pedagogy within the academic field covered by the course(s) and whether the curricular needs of the academic unit in question might be addressed instead by the disciplinary home. - 3.
 A concern about curricular duplication should be resolved at the lowest appropriate administrative level.
-Normally, the resolution of a concern should take place at an administrative level no higher than the level of the dean(s) of the relevant school or college. - 4.
-The CCAC will review and make a recommendation on a concern about curricular duplication only when it is not resolved at a lower level. - 5.
-The CCAC's scope of review includes all for-credit CU Boulder academic offerings, including undergraduate, graduate, and law courses, regardless of instruction mode (in person, distance/remote, hybrid, etc.) and regardless of location (main campus, Continuing Education, etc.). - 6.
-The CCAC's recommendations will be based on curricular frameworks, course content, and each unit's disciplinary mission and stated student learning outcomes, not on fiscal or personnel considerations.
-Fiscal and personnel considerations are the purview of the colleges, schools, and programs. - D. Responsibilities: curricular communication and information sharing - 1.
-The CCAC will serve as a resource to encourage and facilitate the implementation of interdisciplinary teaching. - a.
-As part of its recommendations regarding curricular duplication, the CCAC may suggest interdisciplinary teaching agreements between academic units. - b.
-The CCAC will advise the Senior Vice Provost for Academic Planning and Assessment on the curricular aspects of possible templates for interdisciplinary teaching agreements.
+Normally, the resolution of a concern should take place at an administrative level no higher than the level of the dean(s) of the relevant school or college.